Charles H. Wesley: Career

 Wesley became an ordained minister of the African Methodist Episcopal Church (AME).
 He also had an academic career as a professor of history and wrote a total of more than 15 books on African-American history and political science.
 He served as the Dean of the Liberal Arts and the Graduate School at Howard University.

 He won a Guggenheim Fellowship that enabled him to travel in 1931 to London, England, where on March 31 he was present with Harold Moody at the founding of the League of Coloured Peoples that was inspired in part by the NAACP, of which Wesley was a member.

 In 1942 Wesley was called as President of Wilberforce University (an AME-affiliated university) in Wilberforce, Ohio, serving until 1947.
 That year, he founded Central State University across the street from Wilberforce.
 He served as its president until 1965, when he returned to Washington, D.C.

 That year, Wesley became the Director of Research and Publications for the Association for the Study of Negro Life and History.
 He was executive director from 1965 to 1972, later becoming Executive Director Emeritus.
 In 1976, he became Director of the Afro-American Historical and Cultural Museum in Philadelphia, now known as the African American Museum in Philadelphia.
 He was also a life member of the American Historical Association.

 Wesley was active in African-American fraternal organizations, both during and after college.
 He was elected as the 14th and a five-term General President, and later National Historian for seven decades, of Alpha Phi Alpha, the first intercollegiate Greek-letter fraternity established by and for African Americans.
 He wrote The History of Alpha Phi Alpha (1929), updating it in many new editions.
 Wesley was also an archon of Sigma Pi Phi (the Boule), the first of all Black Greek Letter Organizations (BGLO).
-He was a Prince Hall Freemason, a Sovereign Grand Inspector General (33rd Degree) of the United Supreme Council (Southern Jurisdiction, Prince Hall); a member of the Odd Fellows, Elks, and many other fraternal organizations.
+He was a Prince Hall Freemason, a Sovereign Grand Inspector General (33rd Degree) of the United Supreme Council (Southern Masonic Jurisdiction of the Scottish Rite, Prince Hall); a member of the Odd Fellows, Elks, and many other fraternal organizations.

 Wesley died on August 16, 1987, in Washington, D.C. at 12:35 am.
 He was buried at Lincoln Memorial Cemetery, Suitland, Maryland.